CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Method

+We optimize a per-condition weighted binary cross-entropy with weights $w_c$ estimated on the training split to mitigate class imbalance, where $w_c = \frac{n_c^-}{\,n_c^+}$ with $n_c^+$ and $n_c^-$ denoting the numbers of positive and negative instances for condition $c$ on the training split, and with $\sigma(\cdot)$ denoting the logistic function:

+After image encoder warm-up, to explicitly represent the two-stage structure of radiology reports, consisting of detailed observations (Findings) followed by a diagnostic summary (Impression), we then adopt a section-aware pretraining scheme that uses control tokens to mark the report’s logical structure at the sentence level.
 During training, we insert \texttt{<next>} tokens between consecutive findings sentences and prepend a special \texttt{<impression>} token before the impression section.
 This structured approach helps the model learn section-specific style and content, distinguishing between the detailed, observational language of Findings and the concise, conclusive language of Impressions.
 It also establishes clear section boundaries, preventing content bleeding between sections that could compromise clinical accuracy.
 Additionally, these special tokens create natural breakpoints for controlled decoding during inference, enabling our next-token forcing strategy.

-The decoder is trained autoregressively with a cross-entropy objective conditioned on the multi-image encoder's outputs:
+The decoder is trained with a cross-entropy objective, jointly optimized with the classification loss $\mathcal{L}_{\mathrm{cls}}$, conditioned on the multi-image encoder’s outputs:

-where $y_t$ is the target token at step $t$, $\widehat{\mathbf{S}}$ and $\mathbf{A}$ are the padded image features and attention mask from the multi-image encoder, and $\theta$ represents the model parameters.
+Where $\mathcal{L}_{\mathrm{CE}}$ is the cross-entropy loss, $\mathcal{L}_{\mathrm{cls}}$ is the weighted binary cross-entropy loss for image classification, and $\mathcal{L}_{\mathrm{pre}}$ is the joint objective for section-aware pretraining.
 This supervised pretraining stage establishes a foundation of radiological knowledge and reporting conventions before the reinforcement learning phase.

-\subsection{Impression-Based Reinforcement Learning}
+\subsection{Impression-based reinforcement learning}

 After supervised pretraining, we employ Proximal Policy Optimization (PPO) to directly optimize the clinical utility of generated reports.
 Unlike previous approaches that rely on text-similarity metrics or entity-level rewards, we specifically target the Impression section's clinical accuracy using CheXbert-based F1 scores as the primary reward signal.
+We expect that optimizing Impression-level clinical accuracy as the reinforcement signal will encourage the model to refine the Findings section as an intermediate reasoning step, thereby improving its factual alignment with the final diagnostic conclusions.

-\subsubsection{PPO Framework}
+\subsubsection{PPO framework}